A Way With Words

 Michelle Obama for TIME, adapted by TFK editors

-Amanda Gorman is the country’s first National Youth Poet Laureate.
-She read her poem “The Hill We Climb” at the presidential inauguration.
-That was on January 20.
-Soon after, it was announced that she’d be reading at the Super Bowl.
-Former First Lady Michelle Obama (above) heard Gorman speak at the inauguration.
-Here, she interviews the 22-year-old poet.
+Amanda Gorman, the country’s first National Youth Poet Laureate, captivated the world on January 20 when she read her poem “The Hill We Climb” at the presidential inauguration.
+It was soon announced that she’d recite a poem at the Super Bowl.
+Former First Lady Michelle Obama heard Gorman speak at the inauguration ceremony.
+Here, she interviews the 22-year-old about poetry, history, and hope.

 I was moved as I watched you read your poem.
-How did you prepare yourself for that moment?
+How did you prepare yourself for a moment like that?

-Everything was moving so quickly.
-I didn’t get to really sit down with the text until the night before.
-There was a lot of the night-before performing in the mirror.
+Everything was moving so quickly, I didn’t get to really sit down with the text until the night before.
+There was a lot of night-before performing in the mirror.

 You have a mantra you recite to yourself before performing.
 Can you share it?

 It’s inspired by Lin-Manuel Miranda’s lyrics in Moana, in “Song of the Ancestors.”
+Whenever I listen to songs, I rewrite them in my head.
 That song goes: “I’m the daughter of the village chief / We’re descended from voyagers who made their way across the world.”
 Something like that.
 I wanted something that I could repeat because I get so terrified whenever I perform.
 So my mantra is: “I’m the daughter of Black writers who are descended from freedom fighters who broke their chains and changed the world.
 They call me.”

 “The Hill We Climb” mentions your being a descendant of slaves.
 What role does poetry have to play in helping you make sense of our history?